julian-swart/big_rock/README.md

 - Average time fighting a fish

-- The businesses/job titles of the owners
+- The businesses/job titles of the owners of the boats